KateCiz/Stickers-Stories/README.md

         - Delete your store

 ## Items
-    A logged in user can:
+    As logged in user you can:
         - Create new items
         - View your items and those created by others
         - Edit your items
+        - Delete your items

+## Reviews
+    As logged in user you can:
+        - Create new reviews for items
+        - View your reviews and those created by others
         - Delete your items